 Like other non-western cultures, hand holding between men is not uncommon, but this simply indicates male friendship and nothing more.
 So if you see this occur do not make any immediate assumptions.
 It is also likely that you will not catch this quite so often in more urban areas.
 Many Moroccans are aware that in the western world two men holding hands often indicates them to be a couple and Moroccans would prefer to avoid this assumption.

-The potential outlook for LGBT equality in Morocco remains bleak.
-Traditional standards and a conservative religious culture means it will likely be a long while before the Maghreb catches up with western standards of LGBT acceptance.
-One Moroccan LGBT rights organization worth mentioning based in Spain is called Kif-Kif, which means “similar;” they also publish a magazine called Mithly.
+The potential outlook for LGBTQ equality in Morocco remains bleak.
+Traditional standards and a conservative religious culture means it will likely be a long while before the Maghreb catches up with western standards of LGBTQ acceptance.
+One LGBTQ Morocco rights organization worth mentioning based in Spain is called Kif-Kif, which means “similar;” they also published a magazine by the name of Mithly.

 Morocco’s culture and laws may not yet align with the nearby western world as its traditional religious and familial traditions run deep.
-Nevertheless, it continues to attract the gay community, however small, as a wondrous and exotic travel destination.
-LGBT travelers wanting to visit Morocco should exercise caution but know it is a wonderful destination to experience.
+Nevertheless, Morocco continues to tantalize the gay community as a wondrous and exotic destination.
+LGBTQ travelers wanting to visit Morocco should exercise caution, but relaxing knowing that it is a wonderful destination with lots of do and experience.